- Written by Dr.Mehmet Demircioglu

 Social visibility is about whether you are comfortable being seen with a shaved scalp, redness, scabs, or patchiness.

-Some patients are open and simply tell colleagues they had a hair transplant.
+Some people are open and simply tell colleagues they had a hair transplant.
 They often feel relieved because they no longer have to invent explanations.

 Neither choice is wrong.
 The mistake comes from not deciding in advance.